Kitware/ParaView/.gitlab/issue_templates/new-release.md

             set(paraview_SOURCE_SELECTION "@VERSION@@RC@" CACHE STRING "Force version to @VERSION@@RC@" FORCE)
             set(paraview_FROM_SOURCE_DIR OFF CACHE BOOL "Force source dir off" FORCE)
             ```
-      - [ ] Create fixup commit `git commit -a --fixup=@`.
-This will prevent merging of the temporary code above; it will be removed in a future step.
+      - [ ] Create fixup commit with the above changes `git commit -a --fixup=@`.
+The fixup commit will prevent merging of the temporary code above; it will be removed in a future step.
       - [ ] Create a merge request targeting `release`
     - [ ] Obtain a GitLab API token for the `kwrobot.release.paraview` user
           (ask @ben.boeckel if you do not have one)